Eyecare Medical Group | 53 Sewall St, Portland, ME 04102 207-828-2020

 • Options for astigmatism correction during surgery

-Laser cataract surgery is coming to Maine.
+Laser cataract surgery is now available in Maine.

 Cataract surgery

-"Don't Let Cataracts Slow You Down — one of Maine's most experienced cataract surgeons is here to help restore your vision."
+"Don't Let Cataracts Slow You Down.
+One of Maine's most experienced cataract surgeons is here to help restore your vision."

 Intraocular lens implant examples